RealStr1ke/dotfiles/README.md

 ## Welcome `~`

 **Hi!
 Welcome to my mildly amusing dotfiles collection!** I guess I kinda ~~wasted~~ spent a lot of time on these, but here they are in all their glory.
-This repository contains my meticulously crafted (and slightly over-engineered) development environment focused on Hyprland/Wayland with extensive customizations, automation tools, and a TypeScript-based management system.
+This repository contains my meticulously crafted (and slightly over-engineered) development environment focused on Hyprland with extensive customizations, automation tools, and a TypeScript-based management system.
 Have fun and rob what you want lol.

 ## ⚡ TL;DR